Obtainium for Fun & Profit

 Moving heavy obtainium

 Step 5.
 The cabinets had to be moved into place.
 The old temporary tops were removed, and the drawers taken out to reduce weight.
-Still, the cabinets were too heavy to easily move by hand.
-This meant dollies had to be placed under each one.
-The practical way to do this was to use an auto jack to raise the cabinets enough so that dollies could be slid underneath, one at each end.
+Still, the cabinets were too heavy to easily move by hand, so dollies were slid underneath, one at each end.
 Once off the floor, each cabinet could be easily painted and then pushed into place.

 Step 6.
 One restored cabinet became the new utility sink and laundry-area cabinet.
 An area in the back of the cabinet was cut out, so the dryer vent could be run outside the house while the cabinet is flush with a back wall.
 A sink was added.
 The floor was painted gray.